vinumaradana/cse15l-lab-reports/lab-report-4.md

 ### 5. Run the tests, demonstrating that they now succeed

-Then, I ran the following command to run the tests, which resulted in the output in the screenshot.
+Then, I ran the `bash test.sh` command.
+It was two up the command history, so I used the up arrow to access it.
+Using this command, I ran the tests, which resulted in the output in the screenshot.
 All the tests now run successfully.

-`bash test.sh`

 ![Image](lab7-6.png)